manas0615/RecoverAI/README.md

     RA --> RZ
 ```

-All financial mutations are routed through the backend execution authority.
+Razorpay mutations are restricted to the backend execution path.

 ### Execution safeguards

 - Policy authorization is checked before financial execution.
-- Terminal/invalid action states are rejected.
+- Invalid and terminal action states are rejected.
-- Human approval is required for `ESCALATE`.
+- `ESCALATE` is routed through the human-approval boundary.
 - Frontend code never receives private Razorpay credentials.
 - Razorpay execution is guarded by **Test Mode**.
-- Recovery actions are protected by idempotency controls.
+- Recovery actions use idempotency controls.
-- An action is **atomically claimed before crossing the provider boundary**.
+- A recovery action is **atomically claimed before crossing the provider
-- A concurrent duplicate attempt cannot create a second provider action for
+  boundary**.
-  the same logical recovery action.
+- A synchronized concurrency test demonstrates that two simultaneous

-The final concurrency hardening was validated with a synchronized two-request
+  execution attempts for one action result in **one provider call**.
-test:
+- An uncertain provider outcome does not automatically become a successful

-**2 simultaneous execution attempts → 1 provider call.**
+  recovery.

 ---